From My Collection… Topical Times Sporting Annual 1934 1935

 A Million on the Streets of Manchester

-On this day (May 1st) in 1934 Manchester City, who had won the FA Cup for the second time in their history, took part in an incredible home coming parade.
+On this day (May 1) in 1934 Manchester City, who had won the FA Cup for the second time in their history, took part in an incredible home coming parade.
+Over a million people were on the streets to welcome back the club.
+You can see film of that below:

 Deservedly Manchester took time out to celebrate and what seemed like the whole of Manchester lined the city’s streets.
 The authoritative Pathe News claimed there were over a million on the streets.
 The film company was not known for exaggeration and if that figure is accurate – and their footage suggests it is – then this remains the largest homecoming in Mancunian football history (It was claimed in 1999 that 700,000 people had welcomed Manchester United’s treble winning team through the streets).